Why Should You Invest in an Information Security Program?

 Your Information Security Program is All Policy

 Another sign that an organization needs to revamp its information security program is when the “program” consists of only policy.
-Policies are documented rules that an organization self-imposes.
+Policies are documented rules that an organization self-imposed.
 If an organization has established some information security policies but never actively enforces those policies then the policy is useless.

 …Or There Is No Policy